jerodras/comms_psych_whtr-int-ela/README.md

 ## Repository Contents

 - `code/` – Scripts to reproduce the core analyses (GAMM models, random slope estimation, moderation tests)
-- `data/` – Derived data files (e.g., individual-level coupling estimates), if permissible under ABCD data use agreements
 - `figures/` – Publication-ready figures
-- `MetPsych_v1_1_COMMSPSYCH_wfigs.pdf` – Full manuscript with embedded figures

 ## Citation

 If you use this repository or build upon its analyses, please cite:

-> Rasmussen JM et al. (2025). *Body Composition and Internalizing Problems in Adolescence: Moderation by the Early Life Environment*.
+> Buss C et al. (2025). *Body Composition and Internalizing Problems in Adolescence: Moderation by the Early Life Environment*.
 Communications Psychology.

 ## Data Access

-The ABCD Study data used in this work are publicly available from the [NIMH Data Archive (NDA)](https://nda.nih.gov/abcd) with appropriate data use agreements.
-Derived variables such as random slope estimates will be shared via the [NIMH Brain Development Cohorts (NBDC) platform](https://nda.nih.gov/edit_collection.html?id=3147) upon publication.
+The ABCD Study data used in this work are publicly available from the [NIH Brain Development Cohorts (NBDC) platform](https://www.nbdc-datahub.org) with appropriate data use agreements.
+Data used in this publication are from ABCD Data Release 5.1.

 ---